turingschool/curriculum/tutorials/index.markdown

 * Renamed "Manipulating the logs" to "Outputting Text"
 * Moved "Raising exceptions" from Debugging into "Outputting Text"
 * Consolidated "Ruby 1.9’s debugger & Integrated debugging with RubyMine" into "Ruby Debugger"
+* Renamed "Heroku Add-ons: Hoptoad and Exceptional" to "Error Tracking Services"